jruere/multiprocessing-logging/README.md

 Rules of the thumb when setting up `multiprocess_logging`

 - Call `install_mp_handler()` only in the main process, not in individual subprocesses.
+- `install_mp_handler()` must be called after all logging handlers have been configured, not before.
 - Depending on when subprocesses fork you need to configure logging formats and levels in the subprocesses.
   This may or may not include `logger.setLevel()` or `logger.setFormatter()`.
 However `install_mp_hander()` should be only called in the main process, or you will get resource leaks.